|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This vegetarian and vegan soup is just a little bit creamy with a bit of soy milk.
+This vegan soup is just a little bit creamy with a bit of soy milk.
 If you prefer a creamier soup, use soy creamer in place of soy milk.
 I always love a bit of nutritional yeast in squash soup, too.
 If you're not vegan, you might try a bit of crumbled cheese on top, or, enjoy it just as it is.

 - 2 acorn squash